lammps/lammps/doc/src/Tools.rst

 ^^^^^^^^^^^^^^^

-Due to its nature as a graphical application, it is not possible to use the LAMMPS GUI in parallel with MPI, but OpenMP multi-threading and GPU acceleration is available and enabled by default.
+Due to its nature as a graphical application, it is not possible to use the LAMMPS-GUI in parallel with MPI, but OpenMP multi-threading and GPU acceleration is available and enabled by default.

 Prerequisites and portability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-LAMMPS GUI is programmed in C++ based on the C++11 standard and using the `Qt GUI framework <https://www.qt.io/product/framework>`_.
+LAMMPS-GUI is programmed in C++ based on the C++11 standard and using the `Qt GUI framework <https://www.qt.io/product/framework>`_.
 Currently, Qt version 5.12 or later is required; Qt 5.15LTS is recommended; support for Qt version 6.x is available.
 Building LAMMPS with CMake is required.

-The LAMMPS GUI has been successfully compiled and tested on:
+The LAMMPS-GUI has been successfully compiled and tested on:

 - Ubuntu Linux 20.04LTS x86_64 using GCC 9, Qt version 5.12
 - Fedora Linux 40 x86\_64 using GCC 14 and Clang 17, Qt version 5.15LTS